-Prudential's UK insurance investments at December 31, 2003 were £102 billion, of which £88 billion related to for non-linked life and pensions business and £14 billion to linked business.
-Of the £88 billion, £60 billion was for the with-profits business, £13 billion related to the segregated SAIF with-profits fund and £15 billion represented pension annuity business.
+Prudential's UK insurance investments at December 31, 2004 were £112 billion, of which £96 billion related to non-linked life and pensions business and £16 billion to linked business.
+Of the £96 billion, £62 billion was for the with-profits business, £14 billion related to the segregated SAIF with-profits fund, £18 billion represented pension annuity business and £2 billion was other.
 The absence of guaranteed surrender values and the flexibility given by the operation of the bonus system means that the majority of the investments backing the with-profits business are in equities and real estate with the balance in debt and other fixed income security deposits and loans.